 5. One of the most important back-to-school tips for parents: Communicate with your child.

 Another critical back-to-school tip for parents who want to know how to reduce school stress: Talk to your teen!
 During the hustle and bustle of the school year, real communication can fall by the wayside.
 It’s hard enough to keep each other updated on the logistics, not to mention having meaningful conversations.
 An ongoing, meaningful connection between kids and parents is one of the most powerful factors in supporting teen mental and physical health.
 That means communication in which teens feel free to open up with parents about what they’re thinking and feeling.

 When talking with your teen, it’s helpful to pay attention to their nonverbal communication, as well as what they say.
 Often, the words that come out of our mouths aren’t expressing the emotions that really underlie them.
 Pay close attention not only to the content of a conversation, but also to your teen’s body language and tone.

-Learn the difference between normal back-to-school anxiety and teen anxiety disorder.
+6. Learn the difference between normal anxiety about going back to school vs. a teen anxiety disorder.

 Am J Clin Nutr.
 2015 Aug;102(2):454-63.

 Neuroscience.
 2015 Aug 6;300:128-40.

 J Exp Psychol Gen. 2012 Aug; 141(3): 417–422.